 The role of home care in emergency situations is not restricted to response efforts.
 Just as home care providers offer preventive health services to help keep patients out of the hospital or nursing home, they also offer preventive emergency preparedness services.

 Home care agencies and their clinicians are trained to ensure that patients have emergency kits, operable smoke detectors, as well as a “go-bag” of medications, identification cards and other important items that can be quickly gathered and brought with the patient in the event of an evacuation, especially when a storm or other emergency situation is known to be imminent.
 Such is the case for hurricane preparedness in coastal and flood-prone areas as well as for winter weather disasters in northern and western New York.

-Beyond natural disasters, home care providers, under state and federal regulations, must develop an “all-hazards” approach to preparedness that can anticipate any number of impacts on patients, staff and operations, from an active-shooter event to potential bio-terrorism or surge capacity needs resulting from a mass-trauma situation, where hospitals or other settings may be needing to discharge to home care.
+Beyond natural disasters, home care providers, under state and federal regulations, must develop an “all-hazards” approach to preparedness that can anticipate any number of impacts on patients, staff and operations, from an active-shooter event to potential bio-terrorism or surge capacity needs resulting from a mass-trauma situation or pandemic, where hospitals or other settings may be needing to discharge to home care.

 About This Website